snokvist/forker/README.md

 There is no derived flag handling—encode everything you need directly in `cmd=`.

 ## Samples
-- `wfb.conf` shows a multi-instance setup with init/cleanup hooks and mixed SSE/non-SSE instances.
+- `configs/forker.conf` shows a multi-instance setup with init/cleanup hooks and mixed SSE/non-SSE instances.
-- `local-wfb.conf` is a minimal local RX/TX test.
+- `configs/tx-forker.conf` is a minimal TX-focused sample.